Typical and Nontypical White-tailed Antlers

-We have talked about normal and abnormal points, but today we are discussing typical and nontypical white-tailed deer antlers.
-Every set of antlers is classifed as typical or nontypical and can be scored as either a typical or non-typical rack.
+Prior articles have discussed normal and abnormal points with regards to deer antlers, but today we are discussing typical and nontypical white-tailed deer antlers.
+Every set of antlers is classified as typical or nontypical and can be scored as either a typical or non-typical rack.
 This may sound confusing, but there are advantages to scoring certain sets of antlers one way or the other.

 For the purposed of Boone & Crockett Club, typical antlers are those that look like “normal” buck antlers, such as a 10-point buck that has 5-points per side with matched G1s, G2s, G3s, and G4s.
 Typical means the antlers have antler points in the typical locations where points are found and the conformation on the buck’s rack are typical in nature.